theiskaa/papernews/README.md

 cd Desktop
 git clone https://github.com/theiskaa/minor_news
 ```
-than you have to run pub get command
+then you have to run pub get command
 ```
 flutter pub get
 ```
-And than you can run the application
+And then you can run the application
 ```
 cd minor_news
 flutter run